bewake24/bewake24/Readme.md

 ### 👨‍💻 About Me
 - 🔬 Likes to experiment in development a lot.
-- 💻 Currently working on creating electron apps through NodeJs.
+- 💻 Currently writng APIs in node
 - 🧠 Curiosity in coding is my core strength.

 ---